canada-ca/Open_First_Whitepaper/4_Open_Source_Code.md

 #### Legal Complexities

 Releasing software as OSS usually requires a careful legal consideration of the licences, especially when the software includes libraries and code from multiple sources.
 Although closed-source licences also require careful legal scrutiny, many OSS licences are long and contain legal complexities with which in-house legal staff may not be familiar.
+Some international interoperability agreements may include clauses that prevent use of OSS components. (example?)

 #### Patent Liability Risk